saketl7/15-days-of-Flutter/README.md

 # 15 days of Flutter
-## Day1: Flutter Installation and Setup
+## Day 1: Flutter Installation and Setup
 ### Installation
 Full installation instructions are available on the official website: